timojaask/ReSwiftAsyncMiddlewarePattern/README.md

 *In this context "side effect" means any call to an external service, be it Alamofire, UserDefaults or UIKit.*

+## Project
+This demo project consists of ReSwift reducers, actions as well as asynchronous action handlers in a form of ReSwift middleware.
+It includes tests for all of the core app functionality.

+There is no real user interface here, instead there's a test function that dispatches various actions and a store listener that prints state into console whenever it changes.

 ## Problem
 ReSwift documentation suggests to fire asynchronous operations directcly from within action creators: